 Studies on MPEG-2 started in 1990 with the initial target to issue a standard for coding of TV-pictures with CCIR Rec.
-601 resolution at data rates below 10 Mbit/s.
+601 resolution at data rates below 10 Mb/s.
 In 1992 the scope of MPEG-2 was enlarged to suit coding of HDTV-thus making an initially planned MPEG-3 phase superfluous.
 The DIS for MPEG-2 video was issued in early 1994.

-The video coding scheme used in MPEG-2 is again generic and similar to that of MPEG-1, however with further refinements and special consideration of interlaced sources.
-Furthermore, many functionalities such as "scalability" were introduced.
-In order to keep implementation complexity low for products not requiring the full video input formats supported by the standard (e.g., SIF to HDTV resolutions), so called "Profiles", describing functionalities, and "Levels", describing resolutions, were introduced to provide separate MPEG-2 conformance levels [25, 26].
+The video coding scheme used in MPEG-2 is again generic and similar to the one of MPEG-1, however, with further refinements and special consideration of interlaced sources.
+Furthermore many functionalities such as "scalability" were introduced.
+In order to keep implementation complexity low for products not requiring the full video input formats supported by the standard (e.g., SIF to HDTV resolutions), so-called "Profiles," describing functionalities, and "Levels," describing resolutions, were introduced to provide separate MPEG-2 conformance levels [25], [26].

-MPEG-4 started activities in 1993 and, in 1998, was still in its definition phase.
-The target is to standardize video coding schemes for data rates below 64 Kbit/s, suitable for video communication over PSTNs or 2nd generation mobile networks.
-There was no decision yet whether MPEG-4 will again use a hybrid DCT optimized for very low bit rates [27] or object or model-based approaches [28], which potentially offer higher compression ratios but are not yet mature.
+MPEG-4 started activities in 1993 and, when this paper was written, was still in its definition phase.
+The target is to standardize video coding schemes for data rates below 64 kb/s, suitable for video communication over PSTN's or 2nd generation mobile networks.
+There was no decision yet whether MPEG-4 will again use a hybrid DCT optimized for very low bit rates [27] or object or model based approaches [28], which potentially offer higher compression ratios but are not yet mature.
 Issuing of a draft standard is planned for 1996.